chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 There's no cell service in the area, so we called Grayson's home phone as we approached Maupin and setup a time to meet at the locked gate just South of where we lost Baxter.
-We didn't sleep too well the night before because we were so stoked on finding the dog and also because we were sleeping in a Walmart parking lot.
+We didn't sleep too well the night before - we were so stoked on the possibility of finding the dog.

 We rolled up to the gate a bit early, but Grayson was already waiting for us in his truck.
 He was early the next day as well, but let's not get ahead of